aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/general/using-your-own-icons-instead-of-the-gridweb-default-icons/_index.md

 {{< /highlight >}}

 You may have noticed that this configuration only affects the control images path and doesn't affect the control’s client-scripts path.
 For example, if you run your page with the GridWeb control and check the source file in the browser, you may find that the acw_client _path property of the grid’s DIV element still says: “/yourApp/webform1.aspx/”.
 In some cases, you may need to redefine the client-script path.
-To force the control to use the redefined image path as the client-script path, add another config setting in the appSettings section:
+To force the control to use the redefined image path as the client-script path, add another config setting in the appSettings sectsection
 **XML**

 {{< highlight csharp >}}